Irshed-Hussain/Data-Structures-and-Algorithms-in-Java/README.md

 2. For every *unvisited* node, run BFS algorithm:
 3. Assign a color *0* or *1* to the start node
 4. For each neighbor:
-5. If *unvisited*, assign the opposite color and continue.
+5. If unvisited, assign the opposite color and continue
-6. If *visited* and has the same color, the graph is *not bipartite*.
+6. If visited and has the same color, the graph is not bipartite
-7. If no conflict is found, he graph is *bipartite*.
+7. If no conflict is found, he graph is *bipartite*